Finding Minimum-Cost Explanations for Predictions made by Tree Ensembles: Conclusions

-We have also learned that some fundamental algorithms that off-the-shelf constraint solvers rely on can be tailored to narrower classes of problems, in favor of significant increases in runtime performance, thus facilitating computer-aided problem solving that was previously intractable.
+We have also learned that some fundamental algorithms that off-the-shelf constraint solvers rely on can be tailored to narrower classes of problems, in favor of significant increases in runtime performance, thus facilitating computer-aided problem-solving that was previously intractable.
 Our analysis of models in multiple applications from the literature shows that the models in themselves often have superfluous variables, which would appear in explanations without systematic minimization.
 While some works may aim to improve models by removing unused features, a gap still remains between the features actually used in a model and the least verbose explanations for a given prediction.
 This gap motivates striving for correct and compact explanations using approaches like ours.

-As machine learning models mature into well-established and standardized architectures, and their applications become more critical to society, we believe there is a lot to gain by continuing this line of research to include even more types of models and prediction functions, where generic constraint solvers are likely to serve as essential oracles when validating implementations of model-specific ones.
+As machine learning models mature into well-established and standardized architectures, and their applications become more critical to society, we believe there is a lot to gain by continuing this line of research to include even more types of models and prediction functions like random forests, support vector machines and neural networks, where generic constraint solvers are likely to serve as essential oracles when validating implementations of model-specific ones.

-\acks{This work was partially supported by the Wallenberg AI, Autonomous Systems and Software Program (WASP) funded by the Knut and Alice Wallenberg Foundation.
-Some computing resources were provided by the Swedish National Infrastructure for Computing (SNIC) and the Swedish National Supercomputer Centre (NSC).}